 In 2007, no stock options or RSU awards were made to senior management.
-In view of our improved cash reserves following the closing of the King Agreement, and recognizing that no salary increases or bonuses had been awarded to senior management over the prior four years, the Compensation Committee and the Board determined that salary increases and bonuses for each named execute officer was appropriate.
-As part of its analysis the Compensation Committee and the Board considered the stock option and RSU awards previously made to the named executive officers in 2004 and 2005 and determined that additional equity increntive compensation was not warranted in 2007.
+In view of our improved cash reserves following the closing of the King Agreement, and recognizing that no salary increases or bonuses had been awarded to senior management over the prior four years, the Compensation Committee and the Board determined that salary increases and bonuses for each executive officer was appropriate.
+As part of its analysis the Compensation Committee and the Board considered the stock option and RSU awards previously made to the executive officers in 2004 and 2005 and determined that additional equity incentive compensation was not warranted in 2007.

-As discussed below under the caption "Stock Options", in 2008, we awarded stock options to employees with such options having an exercise price equal to the fair market value of our Common Stock on the date of grant.
-These stock options were awarded in recognition that no equity-based compensation awards had been granted since 2005 and in an effort to retain valued employees.
+As discussed below under the caption "Stock Options", in 2008 and 2009, we awarded stock options to employees with such options having an exercise price equal to the fair market value of our Common Stock on the date of grant.
+In 2009 we also awarded RSUs to employees.
+These stock options and RSUs were awarded in recognition that no equity-based compensation awards had been granted since 2005 and in an effort to retain valued employees.
+We have also issued RSUs and options to executives upon commencement of employment.
+For example, in 2009 we awarded 24,000 RSUs and options to purchase 96,000 shares of Common Stock to Dr. Brzeczko upon commencement of employment and in 2008 we awarded 50,000 RSUs and 30,000 options to purchase Common Stock to Mr. Jones upon commencement of employment.